UserName-wang/roomba_ws/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

+## Package Structure Changes

+The URDF files have been moved from the `roomba_bringup` package to the dedicated `roomba_description` package to maintain a clear separation of concerns.
+This change ensures that robot description files are centralized in one location and can be easily reused by other packages.

+## Contributing

+Contributions are welcome!
+Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## License

 This project is licensed under the Apache License 2.0 - see the LICENSE file in each package for details.